PowerMan2206/InitRC/README.md

 A minimal Linux init system, made in C

 ## Installation
-To install InitRC, just clone this repo, place the `initrc.bin` file from the bin folder into /bin, or compile it yourself (see *Compiling*)
+To install InitRC, just clone this repo, place the `InitRCv0.1-<arch>.bin` file from the bin folder (with arch being your CPU Architecture) into /bin, or compile it yourself (see *Compiling*)

 Also, make `/etc/rc`, as InitRC will execute that script when it boots.